Spryng/SpryngApiHttpPhp/README.md

 ## Spryng PHP API Library

 Hi, welcome to the documentation for the Spryng PHP API Library.
 This guide contains practical information on how to use the library.
-Full PHPDOC can be found in the repository.
+Full PHPDOC can be found [in this repository](https://github.com/Spryng/SpryngApiHttpPhpDocs).

 ### Installation and initialization